Introduction

 1. The intensity of food security: the gap between food demand and the caloric threshold.

-1. Food demand: expressed in grain equivalents and based on caloric content to allow comparison between four food (primary grain consumed in the country, other grains, roots and tubers, and all other food).
+1. Food demand: expressed in equivalents and based on caloric content to allow comparison between four food (primary grain consumed in the country, other grains, roots and tubers, and all other food).

 1. GDP: Per capita income.